arbor-sim/arbor/doc/co_labels.rst

     As a result, label dictionaries are much more concise and easy to interpret for consumers of a model than hoc templates.
-    Furthermore they are less error prone because Arbor handles generation of conrete cable sections and locations when expressions are applied to a morphology.
+    Furthermore they are less error prone because Arbor handles generation of concrete cable sections and locations when expressions are applied to a morphology.

 .. _labels-expr-docs: